 - Replacing old, inefficient faucets and aerators with WaterSense-labeled models can save 700 gallons of water per year?

-- Replacing a standard clock timer with a WaterSense-labeled irrigation controller can save your home nearly 8,800 gallons of water?
+- Replacing a clock-based controller with a WaterSense labeled irrigation controller can save your home up to 15,000 gallons of water annually?

 - WaterSense-labeled faucets—or aerators that can be installed on existing bathroom faucets—are about 30 percent more efficient than standard faucets while still providing sufficient flow?